 You can create your own pathway through the course via your choice of modules and project menus.
-Some modules in Industry, Digital Arts and Options are shared with other visual communications students, to accommodate a collaborative, cross-disciplinary approach.
-The Industry modules include work based learning and placements, projects and events.
-Digital Arts modules offer subject specific digital understanding and skills, and consider design in digital spaces, such as user experience, moving image and image making.
-Option choice modules expand the curriculum further into specialist areas including drawing, visual effects, sequential designing, user interface and user experience, interactive design and mixed realities.
+Some modules that are focused on industry or digital arts are shared with other visual communications students, to accommodate a collaborative, cross-disciplinary approach.
+The industry modules include work based learning and placements, projects and events.
+The digital arts modules offer subject specific digital understanding and skills, and consider design in digital spaces, such as user experience, moving image and image making.
+Optional choice modules expand the curriculum further into specialist areas including drawing, visual effects, games art, user interface and user experience, interactive design and mixed realities.